Three Appenzell meat specialties to be protected by law

 + Products line up for seal of approval

 Mostbröckli is a round, salty meat dish made with cuts of smoked then dried beef.
-Plantli is a dried sausage made of raw meat that tastes strongly of garlic and comes in a distinct rectangular shape.
+Pantli is a dried sausage made of raw meat that tastes strongly of garlic and comes in a distinct rectangular shape.
 Finally, Siedwurst is a scalded sausage that can be served raw, cooked or pasteurised.
 It is notable for its taste of cumin and garlic.

 The culinary traditions behind these three specialties of eastern Switzerland date back to the 19th century, the agriculture office noted in its press releaseexternal link.